What We Can Learn From Downton Abbey About Estate Planning

 Bringing the next generation into the family business can be a smooth transition when a succession plan is put into place and the roles and responsibilities of each family member are clarified and communicated.

-Create an advance medical directive and Kids Protection Plan®.
+Create an advance medical directive and Guardianship Plan.
 The Earls’ youngest daughter Sybil tragically dies in childbirth.
 As she falls ill, family members struggle over the course of treatment, bringing in two doctors who disagree as to the best medical plan.
 After her death, her family has to make their best guess as to how she would want her daughter raised.

 A medical directive could have provided the family with important information on what Sybil would have wanted if she were unable to make medical decisions for herself.
-A Kids Protection Plan® would have addressed guardianship issues and spelled out her wishes for her daughter’s upbringing.
+A Guardianship Plan would have addressed guardianship issues and spelled out her wishes for her daughter’s upbringing.